taylor-west/bio_465_structure_function/README.md

 To replicate our Phylogenetic Tree Figures follow these steps:

-1. Run the pipeline with desired K0 id and organisms depending on if you want to generate the prokaryote or eukaryote tree.
-Use the respective command line arguments listed below for each.
+Prokaryote Figure
-    1. Prokaryotes: `K00937 target_prokaryotes.csv`
+1. Run the pipeline with `K00937 target_prokaryotes.csv` as commandline arguments
-    2. Eukaryotes: `K01809 target_eukaryotes.csv`
-2. Go to either `figures/figure_1/phylo_tree_prokaryotes.py` or `figures/figure_1/phylo_tree_eukaryotes.py`.
-Respectively they are the files to generate our trees using prokaryotes and eukaryotes
+2. Go to `figures/figure_1/phylo_tree_prokaryotes.py`.
 3. Run the `main` function at the bottom of the file.
 4. Go to `figures/figure_1/figure_1_results`
+5. In this directory you will see the tree you have created as `prokaryote_tree.png`.

+Eukaryote Figure
+1. Run the pipeline with `K01809 target_eukaryotes.csv` as commandline arguments
+2. Go to `figures/figure_1/phylo_tree_eukaryotes.py`.
+This file generates the eukaryote phylogenetic tree.
+3. Run the `main` function at the bottom of the file.
+4. Go to `figures/figure_1/figure_1_results`
-5. In this directory you will see the tree you have created as either `eukaryote_tree.png` or `prokaryote_tree.png`
+5. In this directory you will see the tree you have created as `eukaryote_tree.png`.

-To generate your own Figure 1 Phylogenetic Tree follow these steps:
+**To generate your own Figure 1 Phylogenetic Tree follow these steps:**

 NOTE: This will take quite a long time (at least 1.5 hours) .
 Please do not do this during the Reproducibility challenge.
 Feel free to read it though.